Isaacgv/ai-image/README.md

 ### Features:
 - 🖼️ **Upload a bottle image** and receive a detailed description of the whisky profile.
 - 🥃 **Find similar whiskies** based on the image description.
-- 🔍 **Explore whisky attributes** like distillery, region, and price for the closest matches.
 - 📊 **AI-powered whisky profile summarization** for easy comparison.

 ## Installation